 The Unlimited service gives you a 30-day free trial, and it doesn't require a Prime membership either.
 However, Prime members can get discounts on some Music Unlimited plans.

-Both Prime Music and Amazon Music Unlimited provide on-demand, ad-free listening, as well as the ability to listen offline.
+Both Prime Music and Amazon Music Unlimited provide on-demand, ad-free listening, as well as the ability to listen offline (unless you have the Single Device Plan).
 They both work with Alexa-enabled devices, too.

 Types of Amazon Unlimited Plans